(Updated October 20, 2021 to add dolls beyond the author’s original list)

-But playing with dolls isn’t all fun and games: Dolls can also play an important role in a child’s development, teaching compassion and social skills, as well as helping to shape a child’s self-image.
+Dolls also teach compassion and social skills, while helping to shape a child’s self-image.

 This is why little Black girls are often left feeling confused and insecure—most of the dolls in the toy stores look nothing like them.

-With the holiday season upon us, we’ve rounded up some of the cutest and cuddliest dolls created with Black and brown kids in mind.
-The best part, you can purchase them all online!
+With the holiday season upon us, we’ve rounded up some of the best Black dolls.

 Mom, fashion designer, and illustrator Ozi was also inspired by her daughters to create her line of vinyl dolls in various shades of brown.
 All of the Ikuzi Dolls are tea party-ready in pretty, colorful dresses.
 And their pink carrying cases make it easy to bring them along on any adventure.